Appearance

 Dashboard Header

-Company Identity (left side)
+Company Name (left side)

 Action Buttons (right side)

-• Publish -- (Admin only) Creates a frozen snapshot of the current dashboard state for Viewers to access, with optional email notifications and Performance Report generation.
+- Publish -- (Admin only) Creates a frozen snapshot of the current dashboard state for Viewers to access, with optional email notifications and Performance Report generation.

 Company Context Strip